 Catherine is active in many professional and leadership organizations, and has spoken and been published on healthcare topics throughout her career.
 She holds a master’s in health administration from the University of Oklahoma and a bachelor of science degree in biology from Wofford College.
 In June 2021, Catherine was named to the Washington Business Journal’s “40 Under 40” list.

 Catherine lives in Washington, D.C., with her husband Austin and their three children.

 Beth Steinberg has over 20 years of experience in organizational growth, talent strategy, and leadership development for both emerging and Fortune 1000 companies.
 Beth holds her BA in Psychology from San Jose State University and is certified in Myers-Briggs, Hogan Assessment and the MRG.
 She is also a certified PCC level Leadership Coach through the International Coaching Federation.
 Beth currently serves as the VP of People for Chime – a financial services company based in San Francisco, CA.

-Francine Katsoudas is Executive Vice President, Chief People Officer for Cisco.
+Francine Katsoudas is Chief People, Policy & Purpose Officer for Cisco.

 Celeste Bell is Executive Vice President, Head of Human Resources for Deutsch NY.

 Iesha Berry serves as the DocuSign Vice President and Chief Diversity and Engagement Officer (CDEO).
 In this role, she directly engages with DocuSign’s executive staff, and team members around the globe.
 As the CDEO Iesha focuses on accelerating the DocuSign Diversity, Inclusion, Belonging, and Equity strategy as well as oversees the continued evolution of the DocuSign IMPACT and sustainability efforts.
 She and her team support the continued amplification and impact of employee resource groups, inclusive talent development along with diverse pipeline sourcing and outreach.